signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 In July I decided to take [Kotlin](https://kotlinlang.org/ "Official Kotlin website") out for a spin as I had read so many positive things about the language.
 I was also spurred on by the adoption of Kotlin as an official Android language.

-Kotlin came about from JetBrains in 2011 and is statically-typed programming language that runs on the JVM, and can also be compiled to JavaScript.
+Kotlin came about from JetBrains in 2011 and is a statically-typed programming language that runs on the JVM, and can also be compiled to JavaScript.
 It is even getting a [native compiler](https://blog.jetbrains.com/kotlin/2017/04/kotlinnative-tech-preview-kotlin-without-a-vm/ "Kotlin native compiler announcement").

 Coming from a Java background the interoperability with Java interested me; I was also looking for a more concise language with more modern features that could allow for fast prototyping, with a low learning curve.
 I have some experience with Scala but this felt too heavyweight, Python was also an option but in the end I needed to stay closer to the Java ecosystem for...reasons.
 I decided to give myself a few hours a week over the period of a month to see if Kotlin would win me over.
-The result was obviously pretty fast, I find it a joy to work in Kotlin.
+The result was obvious pretty fast: I find it a joy to work in Kotlin.

 ## Summarising interesting language features